 If you've been hit with bank charges in the past few years and are in financial hardship, you can ask for them back.

 How much?
-It all depends on your circumstances and how the charges have impacted you and caused or worsened your financial situation, but say you incurred charges of £35, four times a year on average that all adds up to a huge £840 payback.
+It all depends on your circumstances and how the charges have affected you and caused or worsened your financial situation.
+But if you incurred charges of £35, four times a year, then on average that all adds up to a huge £840 payback.

 How do I do it?
 Use my step-by-step Council Tax Rebanding guide.